JPIAMRCOINCIDE/MicrobialGenomics/_episodes/69_plasmid_classification_typing.md

 > ## Challenge: Are the resistance genes found on a plasmid or on a chromosome?
 >
 > Find out where the genes are located.
-Pick a resistance gene or point mutation, and see if you can figure out if it is on the chromosome or on a plasmid.
+Pick a resistance gene or point mutation from the previous exercise, and see if you can figure out if it is on the chromosome or on a plasmid using this data.
 >
 >
 > Hint: